mjliang/php-coding-task/README.md

 ### Introduction

 This task involves some questions and coding implementations with a mock ActiveRecord-style database ORM.
-The files for this task are contained are contained with the [orm](orm) directory.
+The files for this task are contained are contained with the [orm](src/orm) directory.

-Assume that the [ActiveRecord](orm/ActiveRecord.php) base class contains a working implementation of the type of features that you would expect of any database ORM.
+Assume that the [ActiveRecord](src/orm/ActiveRecord.php) base class contains a working implementation of the type of features that you would expect of any database ORM.

-The [DownloadLog](orm/DownloadLog.php) model represents a log entry denoting a user (identified by a `user_id`) downloading a file (identified by `file_id`).
+The [DownloadLog](src/orm/DownloadLog.php) model represents a log entry denoting a user (identified by a `user_id`) downloading a file (identified by `file_id`).

 ### Questions:

-1. What does the `final` keyword mean the [DownloadLog](orm/DownloadLog.php) model?
+1. What does the `final` keyword mean the [DownloadLog](src/orm/DownloadLog.php) model?
 What are the implications in removing the `final` declaration?
+> Answer:
+> 1. The `DownloadLog` class can not be extended.
+> 2. The `DownloadLog` class can be extended by the sub class

-2. The current of implementation of [DownloadLog](orm/DownloadLog.php) contains a fatal error.
+2. The current of implementation of [DownloadLog](src/orm/DownloadLog.php) contains a fatal error.
 What is it, and how would it be resolved?

+> Answer:
+> 1. The `isModified` method in the `ActiveRecordInterface` is not implemented.
+> 2. Implemented in the `ActiveRecord` class.

 ### Coding task 1: